Fix Mobile Network State Disconnected – Android

 Upgrading SIM Card

 SIM cards and mobile devices have evolved a lot in the last decade.
-So you should always try to maintain yourself modernized with the latest technology.
-You will also find significant benefits of upgrading.
+So you should always try to keep yourself modernised with the latest technology.
+You will also find significant benefits from upgrading.

-You may not notice it, but the data speed has improved a lot since 4G was introduced in 2011 by Verizon Wireless.
-The data speed has increased from 10 Mb/s to 100 Mb/s at most, and the telecom industry estimates that 4G technology will achieve 1 Gb/s as soon as 2020.
+Since Verizon Wireless introduced 4G in 2011, the data speed has significantly increased, even though you might not notice it.
+The data speed has increased from 10 MB/s to 100 MB/s at most, and the telecom industry estimates that 4G technology will achieve 1 GB/s as soon as 2020.

 Conclusion